Below you can find an extensive list of Kazakh animals. We currently track 228 animals in Kazakhstan and are adding more every day!

 Kazakhstan is a large landlocked country in Central Asia.
 It shares borders with Russia, China, Kyrgyzstan, Uzbekistan, Turkmenistan, and the Caspian Sea.
 It doesn’t share a direct border with Mongolia, but it’s very close.
 The climate of Kazakhstan is considered extreme continental with very cold winters and hot summers.
 It’s also a generally arid land with most places varying between semi-arid and arid.
 Some common animals in Kazakhstan include the Corsac fox, the Eurasian lynx, Pallas cat, snow leopard, and Saiga antelope.

-The Official National Animal of Kazakhstan
+Official National Animal

 The official national animal of Kazakhstan is the golden eagle, which is also known by its scientific name of Aquila chrysaetos.
 The golden eagle is one of the largest raptors in the world.
-The average weight of female eagles is 11 pounds, and male eagles weigh just under eight pounds.
+The average weight of female eagles is 11 pounds, and male eagles weigh just under 8 pounds.
 These eagles can live as long as 30 years in the wild.
 They live throughout Kazakhstan in deserts, tundra areas, and forests.

-Where To Find The Top Wild Animals in Kazakhstan
+Where To Find The Top Wild Animals

 Snow leopard – these large cats live mainly in the Kazakh mountain ranges and are considered vulnerable in terms of their numbers.

 Golden eagle – Golden eagles can be found all over Kazakhstan from the mountains to the steppes, forests, and grasslands.

-- Eurasian brown bear – the Eurasian brown bear is found near the Ural Mountains and is more common to the east of this range.
+Eurasian brown bear – the Eurasian brown bear is found near the Ural Mountains and is more common to the east of this range.
 However, there are rare populations on the Kazakh side of the mountains.